biotope/biotope-element/docs/index.md

 Natively, Web Components are not supported by all browsers - this includes `biotope-element`.
 You can check out a list of compatible browsers using [caniuse](https://caniuse.com/#search=Custom%20Elements%20v1).

-To get it to work almost all non-dead browsers, you can use [these polyfills](https://github.com/webcomponents/polyfills).
+To get it to work on almost all non-dead browsers, you can use [these polyfills](https://github.com/webcomponents/polyfills).
 You can also checkout their [npm package](https://www.npmjs.com/package/@webcomponents/webcomponentsjs) or you can simply put a script pointing to [unpkg](https://unpkg.com/@webcomponents/webcomponentsjs@2.3.0/webcomponents-loader.js) which will load only the necessary polyfills.

+Remember to make sure that the polyfill is fully loaded before attempting to load any component with a `script` element.